Aquarium Fish & Invertebrate Program

 Fish & Invertebrate Program interns must have an interest in all aspects of the husbandry of public aquarium exhibits.
 Interns will gain hands on experience and knowledge of what a daily, although not always typical, routine is of an Aquarium Biologist.
 Primary responsibilities include assisting with exhibit maintenance, assisting with exhibit projects and completing an independent project.
 Daily duties include cleaning exhibits, preparing food and feeding, testing water quality parameters, maintaining life support systems, behind the scenes housekeeping, making exhibit/animal observations and keeping accurate records.
 Applicants must be able to lift 50 pounds and be able to tolerate the flora, fauna and humidity of southwest Florida.
-While this position does provide an excellent overall experience, applicants may be placed into one of three concentrated areas depending on interest and skill level.
-Should any of the concentrations be of particular interest, please specify in your letter of interest.
-Those concentrations are as follows:
+Applicants should expect to spend the majority of the workday walking, standing, bending and lifting.
+This internship will involve climbing and working from ladders, as well as working with wet hands, feet, and clothes every day.

 This internship can be completed in one of the following durations:

 - Typical work hours are 8am-5pm, with a daily schedule of Sunday through Thursday, Monday through Friday or Tuesday through Saturday; additional hours may be required on occasion

 - approximately 25 week commitment throughout the fall and spring semesters

 - Typical work hours are 8am-5pm, with a weekly schedule to be determined based on program need and intern availability